Kaelygon/Lacertocyon-plumocrista/README.md

 **Lacertocyon plumocrista** (*feather crested lizard dog*), also known as *feather maned dragon* or simply *maned dragon*, is a distinctive member of the Lacertheridae family that has unique [morphology](https://en.wikipedia.org/wiki/Morphology_(biology) "Form and structure") and exhibits traits similar to modern canidae and felidae.
 Although the name suggests similarities to reptiles and canines, many of these traits are a result of [convergent evolution](https://en.wikipedia.org/wiki/Convergent_evolution).
-The [crown group](https://en.wikipedia.org/wiki/Crown_group) Lacertheriformes diverged from [Eutherians](https://en.wikipedia.org/wiki/Eutheria "Early placental mammals") and evolved parallel with modern [mammalia](https://en.wikipedia.org/wiki/Mammal) and [carnivora](https://en.wikipedia.org/wiki/Carnivora).
+The order **Lacertheriformes** diverged from [Eutherians](https://en.wikipedia.org/wiki/Eutheria "Early placental mammals") and evolved parallel with modern [mammalia](https://en.wikipedia.org/wiki/Mammal), including [carnivora](https://en.wikipedia.org/wiki/Carnivora).
+**Lacertherimorpha** is a clade that includes Lacertheriformes and their closest relatives, forming a [monophyletic](https://en.wikipedia.org/wiki/Monophyly) group similar to Carnivoramorpha.

 **Temporal range:** [Pliocene](https://en.wikipedia.org/wiki/Pliocene) to present
 ### [Scientific classification](https://en.wikipedia.org/wiki/Taxonomy_(biology))